Wilson Sonsini Goodrich & Rosati - The Inside View

 Main areas of work

-Capital markets, corporate governance, emerging companies, employee benefits and compensation, energy and climate solutions, finance, fund formation, investment adviser, mergers and acquisitions, private equity, real estate, restructuring, shareholder activism, and tax; commercial and technology transactions; appellate, class action, commercial, consumer, employment and trade secret, IP/patent, and securities litigation and trial; copyrights and trademarks, patents and innovations, and IP counseling; antitrust, consumer products, FDA, healthcare, privacy and cybersecurity, national security/CFIUS, export control and sanctions, FCPA and anti-corruption, strategic risk and crisis management, and regulatory compliance.
+Capital markets, corporate governance, emerging companies, employee benefits and compensation, energy and climate solutions, finance, mergers and acquisitions, private equity, real estate, shareholder activism, and tax; commercial and technology transactions; appellate, class action, commercial, employment, IP/patent, and securities litigation and trial; copyrights and trademarks, patents and innovations, and IP counseling; antitrust, consumer products, FDA, healthcare, privacy and cybersecurity, national security/CFIUS, export trade and sanctions, FCPA, and regulatory compliance.
 You can view the full practice group list by visiting www.wsgr.com

 Firm profile

-Wilson Sonsini Goodrich & Rosati is the premier provider of legal services to technology, life sciences, and growth enterprises worldwide, as well as the venture firms, private equity firms, and investment banks that finance and advise them.
-The firm represents clients in a vast array of industries at all stages of development, from venture-backed start-ups to multibillion-dollar global corporations.
+Wilson Sonsini Goodrich & Rosati is the premier provider of legal services to technology, life sciences, and other growth enterprises worldwide, as well as the venture firms, private equity firms, and investment banks that finance and advise them.
+The firm represents clients in a vast array of industries at all stages of development, from venture-backed startups to multibillion dollar global corporations.
 We are nationally recognized as a leader in the fields of corporate governance and finance, mergers and acquisitions, private equity, securities litigation, IP, and antitrust, among many other areas of law.
-Since its inception in Silicon Valley more than 60 years ago, the firm has established its reputation by having a superior knowledge of its clients’ industries, as well as deep and longstanding contacts throughout the technology and life sciences sectors.
+Over the past 50-plus years, since its inception in Silicon Valley, the firm has established its reputation by having a superior knowledge of its clients’ industries, as well as deep and longstanding contacts throughout the technology and life sciences sectors.

 Recruitment

-Law Schools attending for OCIs in 2022: Berkeley, Boston College, Boston University, BYU, Colorado, Chicago, Columbia, Cornell, Duke, George Mason, George Washington, Georgetown, Harvard, Howard, Michigan, Northwestern, NYU, Penn, Stanford, University of Texas, UCLA, USC, , UVA, UW, Yale.
+Law Schools attending for OCIs in 2024: Berkeley, Chicago, Columbia, Georgetown, Harvard, Howard, Michigan, NYU, Penn, Stanford, UCLA.

 Social media